Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases: Authors' contribution

-{ } {\textbf{6.
-Authors' contribution}}\\
+\section{Authors' contribution}

-{ }The conceptualisation of the present work is done by RKBS and ALC.
-ALC carried out the analytical calculations, numerical analysis as well as the preparation of associated figures.
-Both authors analysed the results, wrote, discussed and approved the final manuscript. \\ \\ { } {\textbf{7.
-Competing financial interests}}\\
+{ }The conceptualisation of the present work is done by ALC and RKBS.
+ALC carried out the analytical calculations, numerical analysis, and the preparation of associated figures.
+Both authors analysed the results, wrote, discussed and approved the final manuscript.